AY2526S2-CS2103T-T08-1/tp/docs/UserGuide.md

 ### Editing the data file

-B2B4U data are saved automatically as a JSON file `[JAR file location]/data/addressbook.json`.
+B2B4U data is saved automatically as a JSON file `[JAR file location]/data/addressbook.json`.
 Advanced users are welcome to update data directly by editing that data file.

 <box type="warning" seamless>